FHA Streamline Refi Guidelines & Mortgage Rates

 How much will I save with an FHA Streamline Refinance?

-However, there is a defined minimum.
+There is a defined minimum, though.

 How do I know if my current loan is an FHA mortgage?

 There are a few ways to determine whether your current mortgage is FHA-insured.